larryhastings/big/README.md

     is also available unchanged in the *big.deprecated* module.  `OldLog` and the old `Log`will both be removed someday, no earlier than January 2027.
+* `big.time.timestamp_human` now prints the timezone.
+  Also, if you want it to use a specific timezone, you can specify a `datetime.timezone` object via the new `tzinfo` keyword-only parameter.
 * Added support for Python 3.14, mainly to support t-strings:
   * `python_delimiters` now recognizes all the new string prefixes containing `t` (or `T`).